Set up locations and devices using the InStore device CLI

 2. Go to Manage Devices.

-3. Select a device of the type you are checking for.
-Alternatively, add a new device.
+3. Select a device type or add a new device.

 4. In the Supported Devices field, view the available options.

-5. Enter the name of the supported device in the Name field of your configuration file.
-Make sure you spell it exactly how it appears in the Supported Devices field.
+5. Enter the device name in the name field of your configuration file.
+Use the exact spelling from the Supported Devices field.

 Configuration components